LuuppiChan/luupycards/README.md

 # Luupycards
 Flip card game written in Python

-I was inspired to make a this thanks to "[Nihongo Quest](https://store.steampowered.com/app/1556070/Nihongo_Quest/)".
+I was inspired to make this thanks to "[Nihongo Quest](https://store.steampowered.com/app/1556070/Nihongo_Quest/)".

-# Progress
-I'm starting my work on v0 what will be a replica of latest [lfg](https://github.com/LuuppiZ/lfg) version.
-Let's see what happens after that.
-The game has been rewritten in a bit over 2 days after discarding the last attempt so it hasn't have time to be tested so throughly.
-I will make the first release when I feel like it's ready.
-You can already try the one what is in the `v1/` directory.
-I'll do install instructions later.

 # Why the name?
 `Luup`: Part of my nickname Luuppi (which literally means "loop") and it kind of references to the gameplay where you can play the cards on a loop.